Large canteen with an uplifting atmosphere

 Floating acoustic cloud ceiling as a design element

 Light floor tiles in beige and grey are combined with furniture of light wood and dark metal as well as grey/white walls and ceilings.
 Particular attention was paid to the acoustically and aesthetically optimised design of the ceilings in the fit-out of the canteen.
 They are designed as open industrial ceilings, leaving the concrete and ventilation ducts and outlets visible.
-A particularly important design element are the many square and oblong floating acoustic clouds made as a project solution in natural brown with sleek, integrated lighting elements.
+A particularly important design element are the many square and oblong floating acoustic clouds in natural brown with sleek, integrated lighting elements.

 They combine with open modular space dividers to split the room into different ‘booths’, giving the canteen a cosy feel in spite of its height.
 Together with black acoustic wall elements with a linear pattern, this creates a very uplifting atmosphere in the room, in which wall decoration has been used deliberately sparingly.